Louise Woodward case

+Eappen died from a fractured skull and subdural hematoma, and had a previously unnoticed fractured wrist.
+Although Woodward was initially found guilty of second-degree murder, Judge Hiller B. Zobel reduced her conviction to involuntary manslaughter during a post-conviction relief hearing, leading to her release after serving 279 days.

+After her return to the United Kingdom, she began a career in law, and later ballroom and Latin dance teacher.
+In 2022, a Channel 4 documentary revisited the case, with a civil rights lawyer questioning the validity of the 'shaken baby syndrome' accusation.

 Background

-Five days after being admitted to Children's Hospital in Boston, Matthew Eappen fell into a coma and died on 9 February 1997, from a fractured skull and subdural hematoma.
+Five days after being admitted to Children's Hospital in Boston, Matthew Eappen fell into a coma and, after being removed from life support, died on 9 February 1997, as a result of a fractured skull and subdural hematoma.
 He was also found to have a fractured wrist, an unnoticed and unexplained injury from a month earlier.
 Lois E.H.
-Smith, an ophthalmologist at the hospital, observed retinal hemorrhages judged characteristic of shaken-baby syndrome.
+Smith, an ophthalmologist at the hospital, observed retinal hemorrhages judged characteristic of shaken baby syndrome.

-In a statement to the police, Woodward said that she "popped the baby on the bed".
-There was a dispute in her case over the use of the word popped: in British English, this phrase means "put" or "placed", and she claimed she was saying that she "placed the baby on the bed".
-In American English, popped suggests violence, especially when in reference to acts of physical assault such as punching.
-Her defense lawyers argued to the jury that the word popped does not have the same meaning as in American English.
-However, in addition to "popping" him on the bed, the police maintained that she also said that she dropped him on the floor at one point and that she had been "a little rough" with him.
-The police officer who interviewed her immediately after the incident adamantly insists that she never used the word popped, but in fact said that she "dropped" the baby on the bed.

-Woodward was arrested on 5 February and held for assault and battery initially, then murder when Matthew died.
+Woodward was arrested by police on 5 February, and held for assault and battery initially, then murder when Matthew died.
+In a statement to the police, Woodward said that she "popped the baby on the bed", which she said at trial meant the same as "laid" the baby on the bed.
+However, a police officer testified that Woodward had said she was rough with the child and dropped him twice that day.

 A grand jury decided on a first-degree murder charge in March.
-She was denied bail and held until trial at the MCI-Framingham prison, maximum-security unit.
+She was denied bail and held until trial at the Massachusetts Correctional Institution – Framingham, a maximum-security prison.

-Media coverage of the case was intense, nowhere more so than in Britain..
 Before the trial, the defense tried to move it to another city, arguing that a local jury would be too biased to render a fair verdict.
 The judge disagreed and denied the defence motion.